Gizzzzmo/type_proofs/README.md

 ## Runtime mapping ("tagging", WIP)
 One can also create runtime "tagged" types that wrap some other type, and additionally contain a "tag" that expresses something about the runtime contents of the wrapped type.

-For example, in logic.hpp there are the `Variable` types that are used to make statements about natural numbers (implementation of peano arithmetic).
+For example, in logic.hpp there are the `Variable` types that are used to make statements about natural numbers (implementation of peano_int arithmetic).
 These are things like `Zero`, `Succ<Zero>`, `FV<int, 0>`, `Plus<FV<int, 1>, Succ<Zero>>`, etc.
 These types do not contain any runtime values.
 We can make statements (`Expression` types) about them using the `Equals` predicate, thereby enabling proof checking at compile time.